Instrumentation (nuclear magnetic resonance)

 The nucleus, with the exception of the hydrogen nucleus, is composed of protons and neutrons.
 Like the electron, a proton has an intrinsic angular momentum called spin, with a value of ½.
 Another similarity between protons and electrons is that protons may pair up with anti-parallel spins, which results in a net proton spin of zero for each proton pair.
 The ½ spin and pairing up characteristics are also inherent in neutrons.

 Simplistically, we can regard nuclear spin I as the collective spins of protons and neutrons in the nucleus.
-Even though there isn’t a formula to predict the number of proton pairs and neutron pairs in an atom, we can generalise the following:
+Although there isn’t a formula to predict the number of proton pairs and neutron pairs in an atom, we can generalise the relationship between protons, neutrons and I as follows:

 No. of protons No. of neutrons I